HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### Storing QuestionnaireResponses
-If an EHR system performs DTR functionality internally, it **MAY** save session information however it likes.
-The guidance below does NOT apply in this scenario.

-At any point prior to completion the DTR client **SHALL** be able to save the 'in-progress' QuestionnaireResponse, either to ensure that work-in-progress is not lost, or to allow the user to close the session and then relaunch it later.
-When the QuestionnaireResponse has been marked as 'complete', the DTR client **SHALL** save the QuestionnaireResponse to the EHR using a create (POST) if the record had not previously been stored, or an update (PUT) if the record had already been saved at least once.
 The DTR process creates a QuestionnaireResponse resource through the course of normal operation.
-This resource **SHOULD** be saved to the patient record in the EHR system of the healthcare provider if supported.
-It **MAY** also be transmitted to the payer IT system.
+At any point prior to completion a DTR client **SHALL** be able to save the `in-progress` QuestionnaireResponse, both to ensure that work-in-progress is not lost, and to allow the user to close the session and then relaunch it later.
+When the QuestionnaireResponse has been marked as `completed`, the DTR client **SHALL** save the QuestionnaireResponse to the EHR.

+A DTR SMART App **SHALL** 'create' the record if it had not previously been stored, or 'update' if the record had already been saved at least once via the FHIR API.

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")